 The principal source of funds for the Association is the borrowing relationship established with AgFirst Farm Credit Bank (Bank) through a General Financing Agreement.
 The General Financing Agreement utilizes the Association's credit and fiscal performance as criteria for establishing a line of credit on which the Association may draw funds.
 The funds are advanced by the Bank to the Association in the form of notes payable.
 The notes payable is segmented into variable rate and fixed rate sections.
 The variable rate note is utilized by the Association to fund variable rate loan advances and operating funds requirements.
 The fixed rate note is used specifically to fund fixed rate loan advances made by the Association.
-The total notes payable to the Bank at March 31, 2022, was \$1,442,097, as compared to \$1,453,937 at December 31, 2021.
-The decrease during the period is primarily attributable to the payment of AgFirst patronage payable to the Association in January 2022, offset by an increase in loan volume.
+The total notes payable to the Bank at June 30, 2022, was \$1,492,017, as compared to \$1,453,937 at December 31, 2021.
+The increase during the period is primarily attributable to an increase in loan volume, offset by the payment of AgFirst patronage payable to the Association in January 2022.

-The Association had no lines of credit outstanding with third parties as of March 31, 2022.
+The Association had no lines of credit outstanding with third parties as of June 30, 2022.